shamanthgiddaluru/B41_WEB_007_CodeKnights/README.md

 -Responsive Design: Optimized for desktops, tablets, and smartphones.

 ## design decisions or assumptions
+-Movies data was fetched using OMDB API
--Movies, showtimes, and seat availability are hardcoded into the application for demonstration purposes.
+-Showtimes and seat availability are hardcoded into the application for demonstration purposes.
 -Local storage is used to save user preferences and booking details temporarily.
--No backend integration is implemented.

 ## Installation & Getting started
 -1.Open git bash.
 -2.Use (cd Desktop) command to change path to desktop.
 -3.Use git Clone https://github.com/shamanthgiddaluru/B41_WEB_007_CodeKnights command to clone the repository in Desktop.
 -4.Open B41_WEB_007_CodeKnights folder.
--5.Open index.html file into your browser.
+-5.Open index.html file in your browser.

 ## Usage
 -Open the application in a browser.